 A recent conversation with a woman who said that she would love to visit India but declared in no uncertain terms that she never would because the country had the highest rape statistics in the world led to yet another debate where fact, reason and common sense would never overcome the entrenched mentality of erroneous self righteousness.

 She was convinced beyond a shadow of a doubt that – as a woman – if she were ever to dare step foot in India she would certainly be accosted and raped.
 She had a belief that the mere fact she was a woman meant it was unsafe for her to go to India at all.
 She kept throwing ‘facts’ at me such as ‘India is the rape capital of the world.’
 Is it?
 Really?
-Nothing would dissuade her from that, not the absolute truth that the vast majority of women travel through India safely, unharmed and after having an amazing time, and certainly not the fact that India is far lower down the crime statistics list than countries such as the USA and UK.
+(A quick look at a few crime statistics proves that wrong).
+But nothing would dissuade her from that, not the absolute truth that the vast majority of women travel through India safely, unharmed and after having an amazing time, and certainly not the fact that India is far lower down the crime statistics list than countries such as the USA and UK.

 I mean, what’s the point in letting little things like truth and fact get in the way of belief?